JohnSnowLabs/johnsnowlabs/docs/en/alab/training_configurations.md

 It is also possible to train a model by using a sublist of tasks with predefined tags.
 This is done by specifying the targeted Tags on the Training Parameters (last option).

-Annotation Lab also includes additional filtering options for the training dataset based on the status of completions, either all submitted completions can be used for training or only the reviewed ones.
+Generative AI Lab also includes additional filtering options for the training dataset based on the status of completions, either all submitted completions can be used for training or only the reviewed ones.

 ### Custom Training Script

-If users want to change the default Training script present within the Annotation Lab, they can upload their own training pipeline.
+If users want to change the default Training script present within the Generative AI Lab, they can upload their own training pipeline.
 In the Train Page, project owners can upload the training scripts.
 At the moment we are supporting custom training script just for NER projects.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/customScript.png" style="width:80%;"/>